Information and Policies

 PEST CONTROL:

 We live on our farm, so we are very cautious about the practices we use.
 Below are some recommendations on what we have found successful.
 Slugs and snails love newly sprouted dahlias.
 Apply bait at planting…or better yet, get yourself a pet duck.
 We believe the heavy use of pesticide will only make matters worse, as this will also kill beneficial insects that keep everything in balance.
 There are many predatory insects that can be purchased for about the same cost as pesticides.
-If you feel it’s necessary for your situation, only spray pesticides that remain on the surface of the leaves.
-Avoid any pesticides that are “systemic”, meaning they are transported through the plant and will later cause harm to pollinators.
 Good organic option are products that contain Spinosad.
 We use beneficial nematodes (HB+SC+SF) and bacteria to help control soil pests.
 I use milky spores to control Japanese Beetles, also I pick them off early in the morning and feed them to our Chickens.
 They love them!

 VIRUS PREVENTION: